How to Pass the Police Application form

 75% OF APPLICANTS FAIL AT THIS STAGE DON’T BECOME ONE OF THEM!

 It is essential to submit a strong application form if you want to become a police officer.
-A professional application form which meets the criteria and stands out from the thousands of other applicants.
+A professional application form which meets the criteria will ensure that you stand out from the thousands of other applicants.

-A standard part of any job application is the application form itself, and the one to apply to become a police officer is only the first step in a comprehensive recruitment process.
+A standard part of any job application is the application form itself.
+As such, the police officer application form is the first step in a comprehensive recruitment process.

-The application form is not just about gaining your personal information, it is also a test in itself, designed to ensure that only the strongest applicants are sent through to the next round of the recruitment process.
+The application form is not just about gaining your personal information; it is also a test in itself which is designed to ensure that only the strongest applicants are sent through to the next round of the recruitment process.

 So you need to make sure it matches the requirements!

-On average a police force will receive 7 applications for a single available position, this means that they can choose the best candidate, and you want that to be you.
+On average, a police force will receive 7 applications for a single available position.
+This means that they have the liberty to choose the very best candidate, and you want that to be you!

-All police forces use a standardised form and the information given here is relevant no matter what force you are interested in applying to.
-There are a couple of different ways to apply to begin the process of becoming a constable.
-Either you can go to the official recruitment site policecouldyou.co.uk or you can get in touch with your local police force to get an application form.
+All police forces use a standardised form and the information given here is relevant; no matter what force you are interested in applying to join.
+There are a few different ways to apply in order to begin the process of becoming a constable.
+You can either visit the official recruitment site policecouldyou.co.uk or you can contact your local police force to receive an application form.